 I used 2 large carrots, 1 small pickling cucumber and one large zucchini

-Please all vegetables into a one quart canning jar or large container.
-Prepare
+Place all vegetables into a one quart canning jar or large container.

 These should last about 3 weeks in your refrigerator.